xvk-64/secure-programming-2024/README.md

 # Initial Setup:

 You will be prompted with a screen to enter the address of a server to connect to.
+If connecting using your own generated certificate, your browser might block the connection.

 # Main GUI